Skip to main content

 • Monitor the availability, performance or functionality of any of the Services for any competitive purpose.

-• Deep-link to any of our websites (i.e., linking to a Doximity web page other than the Doximity home page) unless solely to promote your profile or practice on the Service, or as otherwise expressly approved by Doximity in writing on a case-by-case basis.
+• Deep-link to any of our websites (i.e., linking to a Doximity web page other than the Doximity home page) unless solely to promote your profile or practice on the Services, or as otherwise expressly approved by Doximity in writing on a case-by-case basis.

 • Infringe or use any of our brands, logos trademarks or other proprietary marks in any business name, email, URL or other context, unless expressly approved by Doximity in writing.